 Traditional data centers use a tiered network topology consisting of switched Ethernet with VLAN tagging.
 This topology only defines one path to the network, which has traditionally handled north-south data traffic.
-The transition to a flat, two-tier leaf-spine hyperscale data center network using up to 400G/800G Ethernet links enables virtualized servers to distribute workflows among many virtual machines, creating a faster, more scalable cloud data center environment.
+The transition to a flat, two-tier leaf-spine hyperscale data center network using up to 800G Ethernet links enables virtualized servers to distribute workflows among many virtual machines, creating a faster, more scalable cloud data center environment.

-Smart network interface cards (NICs) combine hardware, programmable AI acceleration, and security to offload server processors, freeing the processors to run applications.
-Integrated security, including a rot of trust, protects coefficient and biometric data as it moves to and from local memories.
+Smart network interface cards (NICs) combine hardware, programmable AI acceleration, and security resources to offload server processors, freeing the processors to run applications.
+Integrated security, including a root of trust, protects coefficient and biometric data as it moves to and from local memories.
 Smart NICs accelerate embedded virtual switch, transport offloads, and protocol overlay encapsulation/decapsulation such as NVGRE, VXLAN and MPLS.
-By offering dedicated hardware offloads including NVMe-over-Fabric (NVMEoF) protocols, Smart NICs free the server CPU to focus compute cycles on cloud application software and enable efficient data sharing across nodes for HPC workloads.
+By offering dedicated hardware offloads including NVMe-over-Fabric (NVMe-oF) protocols, Smart NICs free the server CPU to focus compute cycles on cloud application software and enable efficient data sharing across nodes for HPC workloads.